georgwittberger/salesforce-community-tailwindcss/src/project-structure/index.md

 The Lightning Web Component `sctw_HeroTeaser` provides an example hero teaser with a big heading and call-to-action buttons.
 It is best used as the first section on a landing page.

 The Lightning Web Component `sctw_IconsRow` provides an example icons row with up to three icons displayed next to each other.
 It can be used to present features and benefits of a product or service.

+All these web components are configured to be exposed in Experience Builder.
+They can be dragged into community pages from the Components panel.